whatyouhide/whatyouhide.github.io/content/posts/2015-10-10-compile-time-work-with-elixir-macros/index.md

 ## Conclusion

-Deeply understanding macros and how they work is fundamental in order to be able to metaprogram, optimize, and understand Elixir code.
+Deeply understanding macros and how they work is fundamental in order to be able to meta-program, optimize, and understand Elixir code.
 In this article, we experimented with using macros to do compile-time work.
 We saw a non-real-world example and then a real-world example taken from the gettext Elixir library.